lesterlimjj/tp/docs/DeveloperGuide.md

 1. Deleting a tag with valid parameters

-   1. Prerequisites: The tag being deleted exists in the system.
+   1. Prerequisites: The tag `existingTag1`, `existingTag2` and `existingTag3` exist in the system.

-   1. Test case: `deleteTag t/family-friendly`<br>
+   1. Test case: `deleteTag t/existingTag1`<br>
-      Expected: Tag "family-friendly" is deleted from the system.
+      Expected: Tag "existingTag1" is deleted from the system.
+The listings and property preferences that used "existingTag1" previously are updated accordingly.
 Success message shown.

-   1. Test case: `deleteTag t/family-friendly t/pet-friendly`<br>
+   1. Test case: `deleteTag t/existingTag2 t/existingTag3`<br>
-      Expected: Both tags "family-friendly" and "pet-friendly" are deleted from the system.
+      Expected: Both tags "existingTag2" and "existingTag3" are deleted from the system.
+The listings and property preferences that used "existingTag2" and "existingTag3" previously are updated accordingly.
 Success message shown.

 1. Deleting a tag with invalid parameters

-   1. Test case: `deleteTag`<br>
-      Expected: Error message shown about missing tag arguments.

    1. Test case: `deleteTag t/`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.
+      Expected: Error message shown about tag name requirements such as length and character limitations.

    1. Test case: `deleteTag t/this-tag-name-is-way-too-long-to-be-valid`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.
+      Expected: Error message shown about tag name requirements such as length and character limitations.

    1. Test case: `deleteTag t/nonExistentTag`<br>
       Expected: Error message shown about invalid tag.